CraterCrash/godot-orchestrator/README.md

 # Godot Orchestrator

-Orchestrator is the ultimate Visual-Scripting solution designed for Godot 4.2+ platform.
+Orchestrator is the ultimate visual scripting solution designed for the Godot 4.2+ platform.

 It revolutionizes Godot game development with its intuitive graph editor interface and hundreds of nodes to build any game logic.
 This add-on empowers you to craft complex behaviors and intricate game logic with unparalleled ease and flexibility, just as you would find in other commercially available game engines.